What Is Labiaplasty?

 Is labiaplasty surgery painful?

 The groin is rich with nerve endings and nerve receptors.
 This is why invasive genital procedures, like labiaplasty, can be painful.
-However, during your surgery you will be under anesthesia, so you won’t feel any pain.
-After your surgery, Dr. Hunt will give you painkillers to help reduce the pain.
-All in all, the pain after the procedure is very well tolerated.
+However, during your surgery you will be under anesthesia, so you won’t feel any pain during the procedure.
+After your surgery, Dr Hunt will give you painkillers to help reduce the pain.

 Does labiaplasty affect childbirth?